Table of Contents

 Accommodating Persons with Disabilities

 The JOBS@UIOWA applications have been thoroughly tested for accessibility to persons with disabilities.
 However, a situation may arise where an applicant with a disability may not be able to utilize our electronic application process.
 In this instance, if contacted by the applicant, do not inquire about the applicant’s disability.
-Please refer the applicant to the Office of Equal Opportunity and Diversity, (319) 335-0705 (voice) or (319) 335-0697 (TDD) or e-mail diversity@uiowa.edu (link sends e-mail).
-The Office of Equal Opportunity and Diversity staff will contact the applicant and, if necessary, manually enter the applicant’s CV and cover letter into the JOBS@UIOWA system.
+Please refer the applicant to the Office of Civil Rights Compliance, (319) 335-0705 (voice) or (319) 335-0697 (TDD) or e-mail daod-ocrc@uiowa.edu.
+The Office of Civil Rights Compliance staff will contact the applicant and, if necessary, manually enter the applicant’s CV and cover letter into the JOBS@UIOWA system.

 Information about disability accommodation requests is considered confidential and should be shared only with persons who would play a critical role in implementing the accommodation.
 The fact that a disability accommodation had been requested should not be shared with anyone in the department or the other search committee members.